schumadi/nd025-final/docs/README.md

 We see some quite obvious correlations:
 * There is a positive high correlation between min, max and average temparatures.
 * There is a negative correlation sunshine duration (SDK), mean cloud cover (NM) and mean relative humidity (UPM).

-Features and calculated statistics relevant to the problem have been reported and discussed related to the dataset, and a thorough description of the input space or input data has been made.
-Abnormalities or characteristics about the data or input that need to be addressed have been identified.

 ### Data Visualization
 A pairplot of the data might give a how good the chances are to train a classifier to predict seasons.